metaleap/gerbil-lsp/lsp/notes.md

   - if `ide` prefers, this can be omitted, with callers representing "renames" via two consecutive calls: first _deleted_, followed by _created_
   - even if not so omitted, it can be assumed that some clients / editors send file renames that way
   - if file extension changes from `.ss`/`.scm`/etc. to something non-Scheme, that would mean removing it from live interp session context — perhaps another good reason to omit a special _renamed_ altogether
-- **source-file-changed** (this is not-yet-saved live edits — the full new buffer contents would be passed)
+- **source-file-edited** (this is not-yet-saved live edits — the full new buffer contents would be passed — unless for some reason `ide` would prefer list-of-atomic-edit-steps-applied?
+Under LSP would be just as easily doable, so `ide`'s choice.)
+- **source-file-changed-on-disk** for client-watched files that are changed _outside the editor_ (still will want to reload those into the session)
-- **root-folders-changed** with a list of newly-added and a list of newly-removed root folders — this would also be used for the initial-list-of-root-dirs shortly after the session starts or when a new "workspace" / project (list of root dirs) is opened in the editor
+- **root-folders-changed** with a list of newly-added and a list of newly-removed root folders — this would also be used for the initial-list-of-root-dirs shortly after the session starts or indeed just whenever a new "workspace" / project (list of root dirs) is opened in the editor

 Optional, if it makes sense for (or is of interest to) `ide`:

-- **source-file-saved** (the full, current file contents could be passed)
+- **source-file-saved**
 - **source-file-opened**
 - **source-file-closed**